Gazook89/swade/README.md

 </div>

+The SWADE System for Savage Worlds is an official product of Pinnacle Entertainment Group.
+It’s lead developer and maintainer is FloRad who can be supported at https://ko-fi.com/florad

 This game system supports and enhances the play experience of _Savage Worlds Adventure Edition_ in [Foundry VTT](https://foundryvtt.com/).

 <div align="center">